RBS chief says bad bank review a distraction

-Advocates of a break-up, including former Bank of England Governor Mervyn King and ex-UK Chancellor Nigel Lawson, have said it would leave the bank better placed to lend and support the UK economy.
+Advocates of a break-up, including former Bank of England Governor Mervyn King and ex-UK finance minister Nigel Lawson, have said it would leave the bank better placed to lend and support the UK economy.

 "The debate you read about in the papers - and that has taken up too much time of the management team - has been about what is now a small proportion of our activity.
 We are taking responsibility for resolving these debates," McEwan said in a memo to staff on Friday seen by Reuters.